IJanicka/IJanicka.github.io/publications.md

 <h2>Interviews</h2>

 * Vinciane Despret, Stephen Muecke and Iwona Janicka, “A Question Rarely Lives up to its Situation.
 An Interview with Vinciane Despret” (forthcoming in *Theory, Culture & Society*)<br>
-* Vinciane Despret, Iwona Janicka and Stephen Muecke,“Animals Give Us a Body We Didn’t Have.
+* Vinciane Despret, Iwona Janicka and Stephen Muecke, “Animals Give Us a Body We Didn’t Have.
 An Interview with Vinciane Despret” (forthcoming in *Environmental Humanities* 17.3 (2025)) <br>

  <h2>Book reviews</h2>